The shift from keyword search to a queryless way to get information has arrived.

-Google introduced Discover in 2017 and it claims that there are already 800M active users consuming content using this new application.
-A few days back Google added in the Google Search Console statistical data on the traffic generated by Discover.
-This is meant to help webmasters, and publishers in general, understand what content is ranking best on this new platform and how it might be different from the content ranking on Google Search.
+Google introduced Discover in 2017, and in September 2018 it claimed that there were already 800M active users consuming content using this new application.
+Back in April 2019, Google added in the Google Search Console statistical data on the traffic generated by Discover.
+This data is meant to help webmasters, and publishers in general, understand what content is ranking best on this new platform and how it might be different from the content ranking on Google Search.

 The index for this article